 Through campaigns for the Commitment, students are ensuring their schools are held accountable.
 The Commitment is more than a signed sheet of paper: it requires drafting and implementing a multi-year food policy, running the Calculator, and monitoring progress.
 This is a tested and approved system of redirecting food infrastructure, combining technology and leadership to put the future of our food system back into our hands.
 Rather than mourning the dismissal of Prop 37, we should follow these students’ lead and continue to organize, until such comprehensive assessments and policies are the standard in the food industry.

 The Real Food Calculator is rarely an easy accomplishment on any campus, as it requires maneuvering the institution’s decision-making structure, organizing a supportive base of students, and - perhaps most daunting of all - making sense of the corporate food system as it plays out in the cafeteria.
 Thus, like bold Prop 37 advocates, these students are no strangers to the challenges of corporate control of the food chain.

 At campuses where food service is outsourced to Aramark, the Real Food Calculator has been a particular challenge.
 Over the past year (and as recent as last week) students at Aramark schools have consistently been shut out by their dining managers for expressing interest in the Calculator, the result of misguided corporate policies.
 Students at Southeastern Louisiana University, the University of Cincinnati, and the University of Minnesota, Twin Cities are only a few of hundreds of students facing this barrier right now.
 Just like the food companies who fought to defeat Prop 37, Aramark is fighting to maintain its obscurity, instead of respecting and embracing the demand of their customers for dialogue, transparency, and genuine cooperation.
-The good news is, that though these students have their plates full with fighting this system, they won’t stop til those plates are full of real food.
+The good news is, that though these students have their plates full with fighting this system, they won’t stop until those plates are full of real food.

 Still looking for a sign of the food movement?
 Turn your calendar back two weeks to October 24th, when Food Day took on new layers of meaning as over 40,000 students took action, many of whom used the opportunity to educate and engage their peers around GMOs.
 Co-coordinated by Real Food Challenge, 286 college campuses played host to one or more Food Day events, 35 in California alone - the most in any one state.
 UC San Diego, CSU Northridge, UC Davis and UC Berkeley are just four of many campuses where students actively worked to inform and empower their fellow students to vote in favor of GMO labeling.